 - How on-time have you been with your payments and obligations?

 - What does your current debt load look like, and how is it spread out?

 - How much experience do you have managing credit?

 - Have you been recently trying to acquire access to new sources of credit?

-- Do you let items go into collection?
+- Do you let items go into collections?

 - Have you previously filed for bankruptcy?

-Lenders ask these questions to get comfortable about you.
+Lenders ask these questions to get comfortable with you.
 Your financial health isn’t the only consideration lenders make, but how you manage your bills tells a large part of your story.

 Lenders also look for specific credit events known as derogatory items, like bankruptcy or delinquent accounts.